Table of Contents

 Pluto Dog In Disney Parks

-Mickey’s pet, Pluto, is a mixed-breed dog that can be seen at Walt Disney World alongside Mickey at various attractions.
+Are you wondering whos dog is Pluto?
+Mickey's pet, Pluto, is a mixed-breed dog that can be seen at Walt Disney World alongside Mickey at various attractions.
 You can find various Mickey-themed food stands that serve a variety of hot dogs at Disneyland.